d2l-ai/d2l-vi/chapter_convolutional-modern/googlenet_vn.md

 ## Summary
 -->

-## *dịch tiêu đề phía trên*
+## Tóm tắt

 <!--
 * The Inception block is equivalent to a subnetwork with four paths.
-It extracts information in parallel through convolutional layers of different window shapes and maximum pooling layers. $1 \times 1$ convolutions reduce channel dimensionality on a per-pixel level.
+It extracts information in parallel through convolutional layers of different window shapes and maximum pooling layers.
+$1 \times 1$ convolutions reduce channel dimensionality on a per-pixel level.
 Max-pooling reduces the resolution.
 * GoogLeNet connects multiple well-designed Inception blocks with other layers in series.
 The ratio of the number of channels assigned in the Inception block is obtained through a large number of experiments on the ImageNet dataset.
 * GoogLeNet, as well as its succeeding versions, was one of the most efficient models on ImageNet, providing similar test accuracy with lower computational complexity.
 -->